80+ Unique Things to Do in California (Hidden Gems & Cool Places)

 You can visit the real-life Stars Hollow for just a few weeks each year at Warner Bros Studios in Burbank!

 Each December, the set of Stars Hollow is resurrected and opens to visitors wanting to step into the world of Gilmore Girls.
-Tours of the set are included with the regular Studio Tour during “Holidays Made Here.”
+Tours of the set are included with the regular Studio Tour ticket during “Holidays Made Here.”

 After a guided tour of the backlot in an open-air cart, you’ll be dropped off at Central Perk, where you can grab a coffee and check out the Friends Sets.